FRIDAY, OCTOBER 28, 2016.

 MINIMUM OF THE ECLIPSING VARIABLE STAR ALGOL (Beta Persei)

-NEXT MINIMUM suitable for observation, followed by a rise to MAXIMUM brightness, is on SEPTEMBER 06 at 22h 52 UT.
+NEXT MINIMUM suitable for observation, followed by a rise to MAXIMUM brightness, is on NOVEMBER 09 at 00h 44 UT. followed by another Minimum on NOVEMBER 11 at 21h 32 UT.

 More Information about ALGOL may be found on this star's dedicated page listed in the MENU.